In general, build systems are used to:

-- avoid copy-paste mistakes with excessively long compile commands
+- avoid copy-paste mistakes with excessively long compile commands or piles of Bash scripts

 GNU Make parallel builds